Erlangen on a Budget: A Day of Charm

 Erlangen, Germany is a great destination for budget travelers.
 Explore the Old Town's castles, fountains, and beautiful gardens, which are free to visit.
 Stay in affordable hostels or budget hotels and enjoy economical yet delicious German food at local cafes and restaurants.

-3 Days of Fun in Erlangen, Germany
+4 Days of fun and adventure in Erlangen, Germany